 This project explores the refugee crisis, examining the journeys, motivations and actors involved.
 Partnering with the Centre on Migration, Policy and Society at the University of Oxford, Open University, the Migration Museum, and IOM, actREAL is working with two central London schools.
 With material based on research conducted by COMPAS, actREAL is taking the students through the debates, relationships and personal stories involved in the current migration crisis.
 (Read the blog)

 This project uses monologues based on research from a project by the same name to explore the everyday life experiences of undocumented migrant children and their families in the UK, with a particular focus on their access to education and health care.
 ActREAL worked with secondary and primary schools in London, Birmingham and Thame.

 Lord William’s Munga Day

-ActREAL participated on an expert panel for this day, where the school’s Year 11 students explored and debated issues around local communities accepting unaccompanied migrant children, with a focus on Thame and the everyday realities and implications of doing so.
-ActREAL participated both in an expert and role playing capacity.
+ActREAL participates on an expert panel for this day, where the school’s Year 11 students explored and debated issues around local communities accepting unaccompanied migrant children, with a focus on Thame and the everyday realities and implications of doing so.
+ActREAL participates both in an expert and role playing capacity.

 Let Us Learn

 ActREAL ran workshops with the Let Us Learn campaign to explore new and different ways of telling their stories, using theatre-based skills and techniques.

 ActREAL ran a seminar for MSc students at the School of Anthropology, University of Oxford, on “Raising the curtain: Using theatre to create engagement and awareness”.